 LUX: Why not shine a light on the SE Asian countries which criminalise LGBTQ+ people, such as Myanmar, Bangladesh, Malaysia?
 Surely in Taiwan and Thailand there have been achievements in equality and diversity?

-LUX: How significant are the partnerships with MOCA and BACC?
+LUX: How significant are the partnerships with MOCA, BACC and recent Tai Kwun?

 Patrick Sun: Our partnerships with MOCA Taipei and BACC were paramount in importance.
 They helped pave the way for our future exhibitions, not just in showing what an LGBTQ-themed exhibition is, but also allaying fears of what we are not.
 It is not a show built on homo-erotica, nor is it confrontational or offensive.
 It has a wide array of themes and mediums, and provides platforms for communication between the gay community and the general public.